Variational Bayes latent class approach for EHR-based phenotyping with large real-world data: Materials and Methods

-We used \textit{JAGS} ~\citep{plummer2003jags} as the baseline approach for comparison with all other methods since it uses the most parsimonious method (Gibbs/Metropolis-Hastings) ~\citep{geman1984stochastic}.
+We used \textit{JAGS}~\citep{plummer2003jags} as the baseline approach for comparison with all other methods since it uses the simplest method of Metropolis-based MCMC~\citep{geman1984stochastic}.
 Our initial baseline objective was to reproduce the Hubbard et al. model using the same methods they employed but against a different EHR database.
 We used the same JAGS LCA model published by Hubbard et al. in their GitHub supplement \footnote{https://github.com/rhubb/Latent-phenotype/}.